mostaphaRoudsari/ladybug-primer/text/components/Psychrometric_Chart.md

 An optional number to change the scale of the spychrometric chart in the Rhino scene.
 By default, this value is set to 1.
 * ##### legendPar [Optional]
 Optional legend parameters from the Ladybug Legend Parameters component.
+* ##### bakeIt [Optional]
+An integer that tells the component if/how to bake the bojects in the Rhino scene.
+The default is set to 0.
+Choose from the following options: 0 (or False) - No geometry will be baked into the Rhino scene (this is the default).
+1 (or True) - The geometry will be baked into the Rhino scene as a colored hatch and Rhino text objects, which facilitates easy export to PDF or vector-editing programs.
+2 - The geometry will be baked into the Rhino scene as colored meshes, which is useful for recording the results of paramteric runs as light Rhino geometry.
 * ##### runIt [Required]
 Set to "True" to run the component and generate a psychrometric chart!
+Returns:

 #### Outputs
 * ##### readMe!